You Can Be Anything You Want (But What Does The Black Community Need)?

 9. Health Care

 Currently, minorities make up 25% of the U.S. population, but only 10% of the health care force.
 The field is wide open for our greater and greatly desired participation.

-As African American’s in 2017 we can afford to re-think our tendency to be all about me and switch back to being more about us.
-This community first pursuit for us rather than the individual had more success than today’s young adult families may realize.
-This village concept made it through the 1950’s and was part of the backbone that nurtured the voting and civil rights bills before Malcolm and Martin were killed.
+As African American’s in 2017 we can afford to rethink our tendency to be all about me and switch back to being more about us.
+This community's first pursuit for us rather than the individual had more success than today’s young adult families may realize.
+This village concept made it through the 1950s and was part of the backbone that nurtured the voting and civil rights bills before Malcolm and Martin were killed.
 Corporations that include more people of color have greater adaptability, provide an environment in which all voices are respected, and offer a greater range of products based on input from diverse perspectives.
-It is also imperative that industries relate more honestly and thus effectively to the consumers they serve, and have their target audiences on their payrolls, as the diversity of our nation continues to explodes.
+It is also imperative that industries relate more honestly and thus effectively to the consumers they serve, and have their target audiences on their payrolls, as the diversity of our nation continues to explode.

-Regarding on field/court or on stage/set performance in entertainment and athletics, is our community employment therein at a point of diminishing returns?
+Regarding on-field/court or on-stage/set performance in entertainment and athletics, is our community employment therein at a point of diminishing returns?
 These are professions where we are overrepresented; we could re-route this pipeline feed other industries.
 Today, if every athletic scholarship pursuit by a black woman or man was rechanneled into the list above for one generation we could be more independent as a community.
 African Americans are in a prime position to capitalize on these developments, expanding into professional arenas that heretofore have been barred.
 As more firms seek revolutionary means to generate new profits, African Americans have more incentive than ever to push into pioneering careers.